Jennifer Lankau Chase

-I have two children and am as involved as I can be in their education.
-My daughter just graduated from HSPVA and plays the Oboe.
-She is, as I type in August, preparing to start school at Gustavus Adolphus College in Minnesota.
+I have two “personal kids” - My daughter, Madeline, is a Senior at Gustavus Adolphus College in Minnesota double majoring in Scandinavian Studies and History, and my son is a Senior at HSPVA!
+My daughter graduated from HSPVA in 2019 and plays the Oboe.
 She received both an academic scholarship as well as a music scholarship for her oboe, even though she won't be majoring in music (hint, hint, my music students).
-My son will be joining you as a freshman at HSPVA on the bassoon.
+My son will be joining you as a Senior at HSPVA on the bassoon.
 Both are labeled as GT students, so I have not only professional knowledge of teaching GT kids, but also personal knowledge of parenting them (not always as easy as people might think!).
 I recognize that just because you are gifted in one area not all things come easily to you.
 It is my goal to instill good work ethics in my students as well as in my own "personal" children.
 I believe strongly in the adage, "Hard work trumps talent when talent doesn't work hard."

 If you have any questions, please do not hesitate to ask or reach me through the contact me page!